lucyannofrota/docker_ros_tutorial/chapters/examples/deploy-linux-pkg/README.md

 ## Creating the Image

-The process of image deployment is really simple and consists in 3 simple steps:
+The process of image deployment is really simple and consists of 3 simple steps:

 1. Acquire the base image
     ```
     FROM osrf/ros:humble-desktop
     ```
-    Select an image that provides you most of the base requirements to run your application.
+    Select an image that provides you with most of the base requirements to run your application.
 2. Install necessary packages
     ```
     RUN apt-get update && \